adobeio/adobeio-documentation/console/jwt_workflow.md

 To keep your credentials secure, make sure you do NOT include them in your source code, or inject them through environment variables.
 Similarly, you should never send credentials through unsecured email or other unsecured communications.

-<a id="JWT"></a>

 ### Step 5: Create your JSON Web Token

 Use your client credentials generated for your integration to create a JWT, and sign it with your private key.
 The JWT encodes all of the identity and security information that Adobe needs to verify your identity and grant you access to Adobe services and events.

 Several public libraries are available for creating a JWT.
 The JWT must be digitally signed and base-64 encoded for inclusion in the access request.
-For details of what libraries are available and what fields must be included in your JWT, see [Creating a JSON Web Token](https://www.adobe.io/apis/cloudplatform/console/authentication/createjwt.html).
+For details of what libraries are available and what fields must be included in your JWT, see [Creating a JSON Web Token](createjwt.md).

 You are responsible for securing your JWT along with your other access credentials.

-<a id="token"></a>

 ### Step 6: Exchange your JWT for an Access Token